 Shared hosting must only be a means to keep your budget tight till your site gets off the ground in terms of revenue generation.
 Then you will certainly need to think about better web hosting plans like VPS and dedicated servers.

-In the next few posts we will discuss options of web hosting companies for other types of hosting services and we will also benchmark the performance of various providers of shared hosting services to help you identify the best shared hosting option among the lot.
+In the next few posts, we will discuss options of web hosting companies for other types of hosting services and we will also benchmark the performance of various providers of shared hosting services to help you identify the best shared hosting option among the lot.

-If I’ve missed out your favorite shared hosting service, please do weigh in on the comments section 🙂
+If I’ve missed out on your favorite shared hosting service, please do weigh in on the comments section 🙂